danrr/SELP/README.md

 * virtualenv
 * git

 To install run *source setup.sh*.
 It will install a virtualenv with dependencies and a node.js instance with nvm, compile coffee-script and scss, and initialize the databases.
+(Windows environments are not supported by the setup but a manual installation based on the steps in it is possible)

 ###Run###
 To run the app run *source setup.sh*.
 This will initialize the app on port 5000.